-The impact barangay for the Proposed Project is Barangay 76 Zone 10, as indicated in Figure PD-2.
-Geographic Coordinates (Shape File Data) of Project Area - The coordinates are vital for: (a) identifying the scope of the ECC that is being applied for; (b) providing the footprints from which impact assessments may be made, e.g., water circulation, bathymetry; geotechnical investigation and marine surveys; and for (c) ascertaining that the site is indeed within the political boundaries of the City.
+• Geographic Coordinates (Shape File Data) of Project Area

+The coordinates are vital for (a) identifying the Scope of the ECC that is being applied for, (b) providing the footprints from which evaluations may be made, e.g. water circulation, bathymetry; geotechnical investigation and marine surveys and for (c) ascertaining that the site is indeed within the political boundaries of Cavite City and municipalities of Noveleta and Rosario, Cavite Province.
+These coordinates are provided for each of the 5 islands in the table below.